 Treatment should be initiated in all individuals with chronic HCV infection, except in patients with a limited life expectancy that cannot be improved by treatment or transplantation.
 Patients with decompensated cirrhosis should be managed by an expert with relevant clinical experience[11].

-Direct-acting antiviral agents available in Ukraine and the CIS region
+DAAs available in Ukraine and the CIS region

-Pegylated interferon (Peg-IFN) and ribavirin are still used and listed as first-line medications in Ukraine and some CIS countries.
+Pegylated interferon (peg-IFN) and ribavirin are still used and listed as first-line medications in Ukraine and some CIS countries.
 First-generation DAAs, such as boceprevir and telaprevir, that are no longer recommended are also registered in most CIS countries.
 One or more second-generation DAAs are available in Ukraine and in the majority of CIS regions[6].
 A summary of the DAA regimens available in Ukraine and in some CIS regions, as compiled by the expert panel, is presented in Table 2.
 The pharmacological features of the DAAs available in this region have been described in Figure 1[26-29].

 Treatment of patients with HCV GT1 infection